Faculty/Staff Disability Management

 Step 4: Address payroll issues

-To ensure prompt and accurate payment of benefits, if your employee loses time from work (beyond the date of injury), please do the following:
+The coordination of payroll issues related to Workers' Compensation is mainly handled through UC Path.
+To ensure prompt and accurate payment of benefits, if your employee loses time from work (beyond the date of injury), please contact Disability Management:

 Step 5: Follow up